 In order to develop the next generation of freshwater researchers, FRESH students engage in a variety of different training activities.
 In addition to working up their research plan with their supervisor, students spend the first 6 months or so focusing on acquiring core skills in freshwater biosciences and sustainability.
 The training provides students both with common core skills and skills relevant to their particular project.
 In addition to core skills training, students participate in cohort-based ‘real world’ challenges set by stakeholders.
 They also attend and present at the WSA Annual Conference.

 Students participate in these training events together as a cohort.
 It is likely students will share accommodation/rooms, especially for Induction and the Core Foundation courses.
+For a perspective on our training events written by a Cohort 2 student, click here.

 A typical Year One outline of Training is as follows: